manoloah/panicbutton_app/panic_button_flutter/README.md

 The breathing exercise screen demonstrates this approach by breaking down a complex UI into focused components:

-1. **BreathCircle**: Container that handles the circle shape, styling, and tap gestures
+1. **BreathCircle**: Container that handles animated circle shape, sizing, and tap gestures
 2. **WaveAnimation**: Manages the wave animation with CustomPainter for fluid movement
-3. **PhaseIndicator**: Displays the current breathing phase text and countdown
+3. **PhaseCountdownDisplay**: Shows current phase text and countdown timer
-4. **RemainingTimeDisplay**: Shows formatted remaining time
+4. **DurationSelectorButton**: Toggle between different session durations
-5. **AddTimeButton**: Button to add more time to the session
+5. **GoalPatternSheet**: Bottom sheet for selecting breathing patterns by goal

 This approach provides:
 - Better separation of concerns